TheOnionBay/TORrents/onion-routing.md

     }
 }
 ```
-At this points, the FSID is no longer needed, so it is not transmitted anymore.
+At this points, the FSID is no longer needed, so it is not transmitted any more.

 5) Upon receiving the message from Z2, Z1 does a table lookup in the Relay
 Table, and finds `CID9` in the column UpCID.
 The matching DownIP is the IP of Y1,